 Be Prepared for a Quick Forced Exit

 Make sure you have everything you need from your workspace and work computer.
-Some employers will immediately escort employees from the premises, particularly if they sense they are disgruntled in any way.
+If you have a company phone or tablet, make sure you have all the information you need from it.
+Some employers will immediately cut off access and escort employees from the premises, particularly if they sense they are disgruntled in any way.

 The safest approach is to retrieve any important documents from your work computer that are of a personal nature prior to handing in your resignation.
 Also, set aside any samples of your work that might be useful as part of your professional portfolio or as you carry out your role in future jobs.

-Many employers will attempt to persuade strong contributors to remain with the organization after receiving a resignation notice.
+After receiving a resignation notice, many employers will attempt to persuade strong contributors to remain with the organization.
 If you are resigning to take on another job, your employer may ask what salary it would take to keep you in the fold.

 When Money Matters